CoRE-RG/CoRE4INET/README.md

     * CoRE Simulation Model Installer: OMNEST/OMNeT++ -> Help -> Install CoRE Simulation Models...
 6. Working with the framework
     * See the documentation in [doc/](/doc)
-    * Start the examples in the framwork
+    * Start the examples in the framework

 ## Continuous Integration